Lumen Technologies: 1967–1999

 By 1967, Oak Ridge Telephone Company served three states with 10,000 access lines.
 That year, the company was incorporated as Central Telephone and Electronics.
 Clarke M. Williams served as president and chairman of the board.
-Between 1972 and 1975, Clarke gradually moved his headquarters from Marion to Monroe, Louisiana, to access the larger employee base and to be near the airport.

 In 1971, the company was renamed Century Telephone Enterprises, Inc. In 1972, Century Telephone acquired the La Crosse Telephone Corporation, of Wisconsin.
+This began a multi-decade spree of acquisitions which grew the size of the company.
+The company went public in 1978 on the New York Stock Exchange.